kishore25kumar/s3proxy-async-test-setup/README.md

 ## Jars explanation
 You will find 3 jars in jars folder.

 **test-runner.jar** - This is used for downloading files in parallel using multiple threads.
 This is also used for populating the files for testing.
+The code for this jar is the current repository.

-**outputstream-s3proxy.jar** - This is s3 proxy with output stream implementation.
+**outputstream-s3proxy.jar** - This is s3 proxy with output stream implementation. s3proxy git repo: https://github.com/kishore25kumar/s3proxy/tree/async-output-stream.

-**httpasync-s3proxy.jar** - This is s3 proxy with http async library implementation.
+**httpasync-s3proxy.jar** - This is s3 proxy with http async library implementation. s3proxy git repo: https://github.com/kishore25kumar/s3proxy/tree/async-http-lib.
+Jclouds repo: https://github.com/SpandanThakur/jclouds/tree/multipart-api

 ### Prerequisites:
 Data has to be populated into azure bucket.
 This can be done through test runner.